 Transport Canada examined these questions when it decided to devolve airports to local control.
 It set three objectives for devolution: a) improve accountability relative to the federal operation of airports, b) attain commercial viability, and c) enhance local economic development.
-It then examined a number of models ranging from fully private, for-profit corporations to various quasi-government authorities.
+It then examined several models ranging from fully private, for-profit corporations to various quasigovernment authorities.

 A for-profit private sector company enjoys the benefit of simplicity in terms of understanding its accountability.
-Both practice and legal precedent make it clear that the company accounts to its shareholders, and it is judged on whether or not it increases the value of those shareholders' investment.
-Transport Canada rejected this model, as there was little experience with it at the time, and it also had concerns regarding the balancing of shareholder versus local community interests.
+Both practice and legal precedent made it clear that the company accounted to its shareholders, and it was judged on whether or not it increased the value of those shareholders' investment.
+Transport Canada rejected this model, as there was little experience with it as an airport operations model at the time, and it also had concerns regarding the balancing of shareholder versus local community interests.